NIME-conference/nime-website/index.md

 ---
 layout: page
-title: The International Conference on<br>New Interfaces for Musical Expression
+title: The International Conference on New Interfaces for Musical Expression
 permalink: /
 feature_image: "assets/nime_banner.jpg"
 feature_image_alt: "An enigmatic image of waves in space with the NIME logo subtly superimposed."